What is An IID

 Authorities can download the log, usually in 30, 60, or 90-day intervals.
 Periodically, the device will need to be calibrated.
 The calibration process uses a pressurized alcohol-gas at a recorded alcohol concentration.
 However, the offender often must pay for the installation, calibration, and maintenance of the device.

-IIDS In The Usa And Other Countries
+IIDS In The USA And Other Countries

 Many countries currently require the IID by law and more countries adopt this technology every year.
 In the US, most states now permit judges to order the installation of an IID.
 However, this is usually for repeat offenders as a condition of probation.
 In some states, the law requires first offenders to install the device in their vehicle.
 Politicians in Sweden, Japan, Canada, US, among others have suggested we equip all motor vehicles sold with these devices.